jiayihoffman/edge_ai/robot_car/README.md

 # Robot Car

-I have two lovely cats.
-I often miss them when I am travel.
-I have a cat sitter help, but having a robot that I can remotely drive and see what the robot sees will be great.
-Then I can see what my cats are doing and talk to them whenever I want.
+A robot car that I can remotely drive to check up on my pets and patrol the house while I am away.
+I see everything through the robot's camera.
+The robot uses Arduino, Raspberry Pi, and WebRTC for P2P real-time video, audio, and bidirectional data exchange.

-Technologies used here are Arduino, Raspberry Pi, WebRTC, and Kafka event streaming.
-Arduino is for IO; Raspberry Pi is the controller, the robot’s brain.
-The Pi sends me the live video stream through WebRTC while driving through the house, and it responds to commands I sent remotely through the WebRTC data channel or Kafka.
+Arduino is for IO and is more accurate than the Raspberry Pi; the Pi is a controller, the robot’s brain.
+The Pi sends me the live video stream through WebRTC while driving through the house, and it responds to commands I send remotely through the WebRTC data channel.

 <br>